pv71u98h1/m61r-cli/readme.md

 `m61r-cli` runs with R-package [`m61r`](https://github.com/pv71u98h1/m61r), `Rscript` and `shell` to manipulate `csv` and `rds` files.

-Motivation was not dealing with large dataset.
+Motivation was not dealing with large datasets.
 Instead, I was looking for a simple CLI tool to quickly manipulate data without having to install several packages.

 Why with `R`?
 Because I will test with other languages as well.